marcdumais-work/vscode-trace-server/README.md

 Run `yarn`, which should automatically include `yarn install`.

 * This extension is bundled using `webpack`, originally based on [the guide][guide].
-* There is no support yet for any automated CI on GitHub; planned for though.
+* There is only a modest automated CI test suite being run on GitHub

 ## Test